|

 2000. <http://www.geocities.com/Athens/2962/history/index.html>

-Sabbat, and what is generally considered fact by the scholarly community (i.e. that no one causal factor caused the witch hunts).
-The site deals with many topics involved in the witch-hunts, paying specific attention to the Malleus
+scholars generally considered fact (e.g. that no one causal factor caused the witch hunts).
+The site deals with many topics involved in the witch-hunts, paying specific attention to the

 although there were no witches to kill in the first place.
-The site is
+The site has

-witches.
-Annotation by David Ruggles, with Jeremy Kattner.
+not been updated since 2000.
+Annotation by David Ruggles, with Jeremy Kattner,

 Robinson, B.A.
 "The Burning Times: The past extermination